-Here is some more information on giclée prints.
+Here is more information on giclée prints.
 I think it could be conceived by some to be a little dry.
 But if you are interested in what a giclée print is then feel free to read on. :)

 Giclée (pronounced jee-klay or zhee-klay) is a French word coined in 1991 by printmaker Jack Duganne for fine art digital prints made on inkjet printers.
 It is a term often used by frame shops, galleries, and artists (including me) to mean high quality reproduction printing.

 For my giclée reproductions, I solely use a Jacksonville, FL based company called Raven Image for all of my scanning and printing.
 They are professional, reliable and amazingly consistent with the work they do.

 For Raven, a giclee reproduction begins with a high quality scan.
 Their scanning technique allows for measurement precision to 1/1000th of an inch.
 This amount of digital accuracy allows them to create a 200-megapixel file for one of my 48” x 36” pieces.
 I am not sure exactly what that means but the results are exceptional. :)

 Next the printing process uses fade-resistant, archival, pigment based inks produced by Canon’s 12 color Lucia ink system.
 This system produces an incredibly wide color range.
 They also work meticulously to digitally mask and manually adjust colors prior to printing in order to achieve an end result which matches my original work.
 In addition, the images are printed only on archival substrates, such as high quality paper or canvas.
 Lastly, they apply a UV coating which helps to protect the image from light damage through the years.